JenniferBuehler/jaco-arm-pkgs/jaco_arm/jaco_kinova/README.md

 Sanity check the values.
 Do they make sense?
 Control the arm with the joystick and see if the values change accordingly.

+Pay special attention to the finger values, as this is something which is not handled directly in degrees/radians in the Kinova libraries.
+You may also search the code of the kinova-ros repository for the word "finger_conv_ratio" (should be in kinova_arm.cpp) to read a few comments about this.
+The documentation in kinova-ros/include/kinova/KinovaTypes.h for struct CartesianPosition also mentions something about this (date of this statement: August 2016).

+If the finger values do not range between 0 and 1.05 or something around that, you may need to adjust the value of the macro FINGER_CONV_RATIO in the file src/JacoTrajectoryActionServerKinova.cpp of this repository.

 **Test 2**

 Again, launch *only* the trajectory action server: